johnpierson/RhythmForDynamo/README.md

 ## Donate
 The only reason this section is here is because I've been asked about this, so here is an option if you feel so inclined to do so. 🤗 [![](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=LWDXXR74LC6U6&currency_code=USD&source=url)

+## Installation
+Rhythm is available through Dynamo's built-in package manager.
+This provides the simplest installation for most users.
+If you are interested in manual install, there are some fabulous resources out there describing how to build your own Dynamo package.

 ## Thank you!

 ## What is with all the removals of DYFs?!!